 Similar to almond milk, the options for soy milk are numerous and varied.

 Soy milk has more protein on average than most other alternatives, so it's good for vegans and those looking for alternative sources of protein.

 Most products are also calcium-fortified to a level similar to cow's milk.
 On the flipside, most soy milk products contain added sweeteners – look out for sugar, maltodextrin, barley malt and agave, rice or tapioca syrup on the ingredients list.

 Regular soy milk has a higher fat content on average than most other milk alternatives, so it can be a good cow's milk substitute for kids under two who can tolerate it (soy is a common allergen).

 Mix it up

-Because the most suitable alternative depends on your overall diet or reasons for avoiding cow's milk, you could consider keeping more than one type for different uses – soy milk on your cereal for a little extra protein and calcium, rice milk for baking, and a glass of chilled almond milk for a low-kilojoule snack, for example.
+Because the most suitable alternative depends on your overall diet or reasons for avoiding cow's milk, consider using different milk for different uses.
+For example, soy milk on your cereal for a little extra protein and calcium, rice milk for baking, or a glass of chilled almond milk for a low-kilojoule snack.